makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

-## Overview
+## Introduction

 This repository presents a scientometric and bibliometric analysis of the scientific literature in the field of online work, platform work, and freelancing.
 It leverages data analytics tools to uncover trends, patterns, and insights in the ever-evolving landscape of digital labor.

-## Data Source: Web of Science (WOS)
+## Data

 The bibliometric and scientometric analysis in this repo is based on data collected from the Web of Science, a comprehensive and trusted platform for academic and scholarly research.
 Web of Science provides access to a vast collection of research publications, including peer-reviewed journals, conference proceedings, and more.

-The data retrieved from the Web of Science serves as the foundation for our exploration.
 The use of the Web of Science as a data source ensures the reliability and academic rigor of the information used in this scientometric exploration.

-## Analyzed Data

 The data analyzed in this project spans the years from 1999 to 2023, providing a comprehensive overview of scientific production in the field of online work, platform work, and freelancing over two decades.
 The analysis encompasses a total of 556 research papers.

 ### Data Selection Criteria